Elypia/ng-elypian/README.md

 ## About
 This is a small extension to [Material Angular][mat-ang], it is made with the intent to continue using the Material Angular components and styles while trying to build additional components.

+New components build in this library may or may not be compatible with the original [Material Design][mat-des] spec

 ng-elypian is a small library which only depends on [Material Angular][mat-ang] and provides some small components but usually neccasary or useful components to get a website started, there are also directives and validators added for form validation and such as well.